 You will want to make sure the Official Rules include clear and compliant language around the following basic areas:

-What are the key dates & times such as the deadline for submissions and the announcement date for winners?
+Dates.
+What are the key dates & times for your hackathon?
+These dates should be set on your hackathon site and include important dates such as the deadline for submissions and the announcement date for winners.
+Here is an article on how to set dates on your hackathon site.

 Below are some things to cover with software submission requirements: